clconlin/EMDocs/EMDocs/mtptrialguide.md

 - **Microsoft Cloud App Security (CAS)** provides enterprise-grade security for your cloud apps and secures on-premises systems related to those cloud applications.
 Comprehensive controls offer deeper visibility and enhanced protection against cloud security and compliance issues.

-- **Windows Defender Advanced Threat Protection (Windows Defender ATP)** is a unified platform for preventive protection, post-breach detection, and automated response, employing intelligent endpoint protection.
-The Windows Defender Security Center dashboard provides insight into virus, attack and device health activities and performance.
+- **Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP)** is a unified platform for preventive protection, post-breach detection, and automated response, employing intelligent endpoint protection.
+The Microsoft Defender Security Center dashboard provides insight into virus, attack and device health activities and performance.

-- **Azure Advance Threat Protection (Azure ATP)** is a cloud service that helps protect your enterprise hybrid environments from multiple types of advanced cyber-attacks and insider threats by leveraging multiple data sources and a proprietary network parsing engine to capture network traffic for authentication, authorization and information gathering.
+- **Azure Advanced Threat Protection (Azure ATP)** is a cloud service that helps protect your enterprise hybrid environments from multiple types of advanced cyber-attacks and insider threats by leveraging multiple data sources and a proprietary network parsing engine to capture network traffic for authentication, authorization and information gathering.

 - **Azure Security Center (ASC)** provides unified security management and advanced threat protection across hybrid cloud workloads.
 With Azure Security Center, you can apply custom security policies across all workloads, limit exposure to threats, and immediately detect and respond to attacks.